University Catalog

 Double Majors

 The College of Business allows Bachelor of Business Administration (BBA) programs to be combined resulting in a degree with a double major.
 If all specified requirements are completed at the same time as outlined in the departmental sections of the University Catalog, one diploma recognizing both business majors will be awarded.
 These may restrict the option of participating in various programs (i.e. Fast Track).
-The most popular double major combinations available to business students are:
+Double major combinations available to business students are:

 • BBA in Accounting and Finance